dhutapratama/docs/authorization.md

 <a name="via-middleware"></a>
 ### Via Middleware

-Laravel includes a middleware that can authorize actions before the incoming request even reaches your routes or controllers.
+Lets includes a middleware that can authorize actions before the incoming request even reaches your routes or controllers.
 By default, the `Illuminate\Auth\Middleware\Authorize` middleware is assigned the `can` key in your `App\Http\Kernel` class.
 Let's explore an example of using the `can` middleware to authorize that a user can update a post:

     use App\Models\Post;